Beyond Direct Generation: A Decomposed Approach to Well-Crafted Screenwriting with LLMs: Methodology

 \section{Methodology}

-This section presents our proposed methodology DSR, a framework designed to generate well-crafted screenplays.
-We begin by formally defining the screenwriting task and critically examining the limitations inherent in direct end-to-end generation.
-This analysis establishes the foundational rationale for moving beyond direct approaches and adopting a decomposed strategy.
-Building on this foundation, we introduce the core architecture of the DSR framework, which features a two-stage decomposed design that decouples creative narrative generation from stylistic format conversion through the use of novel-style prose as an intermediate representation.
-Finally, to enable practical implementation of this architecture, we present the hybrid data synthesis strategy developed to support it.
-This strategy encompasses both the reverse synthesis and forward synthesis processes, which are critical for generating the necessary training data.
+This section presents DSR, our proposed framework for generating well-crafted screenplays.
+We begin by formally defining the screenwriting task and examining the limitations of direct end-to-end generation (Section~\ref{sec:task_formulation}).
+We then introduce the DSR framework's two-stage architecture that decouples creative narrative generation from format conversion (Section~\ref{sec:DSR Framework}).